Quick Summary

 Separate Business and Personal Finances

-Protecting your personal assets starts with separating the business from your personal life and assets.
-You can set up a business structure that helps with this.
+To avoid this, you can set up a business structure that helps with this.
 Additionally, you should avoid taking out loans for the business you secure with personal assets.
 Don’t use a personal credit card for the business, either.

 Choose the Right Business Structure